uchicago-cs/student-resource-guide/tutorials/linux-man.rst

 ~~~~~~~~~

 A man page (short for manual page) documents or describes topics related to working with Linux.
 These topics include specific Linux programs, certain programming functions, standards, and conventions, and abstract concepts.
-Information provided by a man page can include what flags and arguments can be utilized with a command.
+Information provided by a man page can include what flags and arguments can be utilized with a command (we discussed flags and arguments when learning how to :ref:`navigate the filesystem <linux-file-system>`).
-More information about flags and arguments can be found in `Intro to Linux - Useful Commands <useful_commands>`.

-These are the most comprehensive form of help, but also the most verbose.
+Man pages are the most comprehensive form of help, but also the most verbose.
 In this section of the tutorial you will learn how to access and read man pages.
 Learning how to read a man page takes time and is a skill you will develop with practice.

 To get the man page for a Linux command, you can type::